DigiFi's platform lets you customize the underlying data structure to meet your exact needs.

 - Read and Edit: Data will be visible and editable.

 - Read Only: Data will be visible but not editable.

-- Partially Hidden: Only the last 4 characters will be visible.
+- Partially Hidden: Only the last 4 characters will be visible (not editable).

-- Fully Hidden: Data will be completely hidden.
+- Fully Hidden: Data will be completely hidden (not editable).

 For the “Table” data type variable the following “Variable Permissions“ options are available :

 These permissions are set for the whole table.

 To add a new variable, navigate to Lending Setup > Variables and click thebutton.
 This will open a form that includes the variable properties discussed above.
 Complete the required fields and click "Create Variable" to finish adding it.
 After a variable is created, it will be available for use throughout the DigiFi platform.